aleemaheer/GIT-Commands/commands.md

 ``` bash
    git log
 ```
+this will show the authoer name, date, commit message, commit id.

 28. Also we can use another command to see the logs in detail:
 ``` bash
    git whatchanged
 ```
+this will show the more details as compared to the result of command **git log**.

 ## Making a repository on github